Graduate/Professional School Options

 Graduate school is an advanced program of study on a particular subject or profession.
 Traditionally, graduate school has been geared more toward generating original research.
 However, there are also programs that pertain to developing skills and knowledge to acquire a specific profession.

 Graduate school is different from undergraduate study for a variety of reasons.
 Graduate programs tend to have smaller, more intimate class room settings, where discussion and participation is even more important.
-Many students work during graduate school not only to pay the bills, but to gain experience in their field of choice.
-Because of this many programs will have night classes to accommodate those working during the day.
+Many students work during graduate school not only to pay bills, but to gain experience in their field of choice.
+Because of this, many programs will offer night classes to accommodate those who work during the day.

 What Types of Degrees are Available?

-There are a vast variety of different master's degree fields of study to choose from.
-Some master's programs will lead to doctoral degree programs, but many are "terminal" master's degrees, meaning they do not segue into a doctoral program.
-These programs typically take a full-time student 2 years to complete.
-Some examples are Master's of Business Administration, and Master's of Arts in Education.
+Some master's degree programs will lead to doctoral degree programs, but many are "terminal" master's degrees, meaning they do not segue into a doctoral program.
+These programs typically take a full-time student two years to complete.
+For example, a Master's of Business Administration and Master's of Arts in Education.

-Are the most advanced degree that one can receive.
-They are typically focused on one specialty area of study and involve unique individual research which leads to the defense of a dissertation.
-The typical length of a program for a doctoral degree is five to seven years.
+A doctoral degrees is the most advanced degree one can receive.
+It is typically focused on one specialty area of study and involve unique individual research which leads to the defense of a dissertation.
+The typical length of a doctoral program is five to seven years.